RubenSab/Stackade/README.md

   For example, the operator `+` pops the lasts two elements from the stack and pushes their sum.

+> IMPORTANT: almost every language element is a stack operator or it's made from stack operators, as *even data types* execute by pushing themselves to the stack.

 - the **Namespaces** are a linked list of maps, each linking the variable name to its content.
 Having multiple namespaces in a hierarchy allows cleansing un-needed local variables after a **sequence** is executed.

 > Note: Variables names (so the names of everything stored in namespaces) allow every printable Unicode character, besides `#`, rounded brackets and curly brackets.

+## 1.2.
+Naming

+- variables are named following snakeCase;
+- comments are preceded by '#';
+- lines are completely irrelevant for the interpreter, but they can be broken down arbitrarily and commented to enhance legibility;
+- Branches of Conditional Blocks (read 3.) should be indented if they consist of a sufficient number of elements.

 ---
 # 2. Data types and operators